zaksabeast/PokemonRNGGuides/guides/rse/en/RS Stationary Abuse.md

 6.Advance Frames
             - Advance frames, paying attention to the frame counts.
 I recommend making a save state every 20000 frames or so, just in case.
 7.Enjoy your new Pokemon!
             Catch your Pokemon!
-(Make sure to make a save state) If this Pokemon is for trade, ensure that you make documentation if required by your community.
-Be wary, as giving the wrong information may lead to clones being generated without you knowing.
+(Make sure to make a save state)
             ![Regice](https://snag.gy/Rs2qYH.jpg)